impleri/media-libraries/readme.txt

 With Amazon Media Libraries, you can manage multiple libraries/shelves of your current media, keeping track of when you've last used them, and how often you have used them.

-**Requirements**: PHP5, SimpleXML, and SOAP libraries.
+**Requirements**: PHP5 with SimpleXML and SOAP libraries.
 In very few cases will these not be met automatically.

 == Installation ==